History of Psychology

 Intelligence systems are utilized with more traditional psychological research methods such as

-store memories make decisions, etc. As this field continues to evolve into the future, further
+surveys or interviews to expand our understanding regarding how we think, process information, store memories make decisions, etc. As this field continues to evolve into the future, further advancements can be expected from these fascinating areas.

 Moreover, areas like sociology – which assesses how group settings shape individual decisionmaking; neuropsychology – studying brain function related to cognition; anthropology –